ChemicalRascal/Kafferton-Overview/README.md

 ### How to install
 1. Click the green "Clone or download" button located at the top right of the above file list, then click "Download ZIP".
 2. Once downloaded in the folder of your preference, extract the .zip file contents in a folder of your preference.
-3. Go to the most recent version folder and copy the "Zirio-Syundai Full.yaml" file.
+3. Copy the "Zirio-Syundai Full.yaml" file to "C:\Users\**<USERNAME>**\Documents\EVE\Overview".
-4. Go to "C:\Users\YourName\Documents\EVE\Overview" and paste the downloaded file here.
-5. Start the game and open up your Overview Settings ( ≡ button at top left of the Overview window).
+4. Start the game and open up your Overview Settings ( ≡ button at top left of the Overview window).
-6. Go to the "Misc" tab and click "Import Overview Settings".
+5. Go to the "Misc" tab and click "Import Overview Settings".
-7. Select "Zirio-Syundai Full" on the left list and click "Check All" on the top middle, then click "Import".
+6. Select "Zirio-Syundai Full" on the left list and click "Check All" on the top middle, then click "Import".
-	- _Some features might not show correctly at first, It may be necessary to Dock and then Undock at any station to reload the UI to apply all changes._
+   - Optionally, you can be clever and not import all of the presets, for whatever reason you choose!
+Make choices!
+Do things!
+Live life to the full!

+### Feedback
+If you really, really want to provide feedback...
+Just EVE-Mail me.
+Or open an issue.
+I dunno, whatever works for you.

-#### Preset list
+### Preset list
     ⌘ --- Brackets: All
     ⌘ Brackets: Default
     ⌘ Brackets: Hostile